animesh64/Digital-Diary/README.md

 # Digital-Diary

-This is a baeutifully designed blogging Website made on ReactJS and NodeJS.
+This is a beautifully designed Functional and Fully Responsive blogging Website made on ReactJS and NodeJS.

 Tech.
 Stack : MERN (MondoDB , ExpressJS , ReactJS , NodeJS)